katehodges1/katehodges.github.io/pages/page_footfall-prediction.md

 *(plots taken from dissertation)*

  - Clear seasonal and weekly patterns emerged from the data: a strong upturn in visits at the turn of August & consistent weekend daytime peaks
-&nbsp;&nbsp;&nbsp;&nbsp;- Interesting spike on the second weekend of October, and absence of weekend uplift mid-November
+ - Interesting spike on the second weekend of October, and absence of weekend uplift mid-November (dug into more in dissertation)

 - Temperature and Precipitation exhibit the strongest potential relationship with footfall
 - Visits taper off less dramatically with increased windspeeds, whilst cloud cover doesn't appear to exhibit a relationship